 here's a picture of Michael clapping in the dugout with Jay "Bruuuce" Bruce and Boone "Booner" Logan after Francisco Lindor hit a 2-run home run in the bottom of the 2nd inning in the game versus the Twins:

 |photo courtesy of Chuck Crow via The Plain Dealer|

-August 28: during the game against the New York Yankees, Hammy broadcast his Michael's "still a ways away" notification.
+August 28: amid the game against the New York Yankees, Hammy echoed his Michael's "still a ways away" notification.

 also, Bastian's indians.com article included a tiny blurb that Michael has not yet been cleared to begin the running portion of his rehab.